elacerda/get_AltAz_datetime/README.md

 	  --plot, -p            Plot the ALT/AZ datetime fit.
 	  --get_from_az         Get datetime from Azimuth fit instead from the Altitude (UNSTABLE).
-	  --time_range FLOAT FLOAT, -T FLOAT FLOAT
+	  --time_range INT INT, -T INT INT
 				Creates the timeline centred in header DATE-OBS.
-Example: -T -0.5,0.5 will create a timeline of 1 hour centered in header DATE-OBS.
+Example: -T -100 100 will create a timeline of 200 seconds centered in header DATE-OBS.
+Defaults to -100 100.
-	  --time_bins N         Number of timeline bins.

 Telegram Bot
 ------------